Amigos of Costa Rica retains full discretion and control over the use of donations Learn More »

 English | Español

-Esther Pomareda didn’t expect to cry while leading a tour last week—but Corobicí had a surprise in store for her.
+When Esther Pomareda led a wildlife tour last week, a puma named Corobicí had a pleasant surprise in store for her.

-The head biologist of Las Pumas Rescue Center was guiding visitors on the nonprofit organization’s newly created Wild Path Tour, a premiere experience where guests get a behind-the-scenes look at the center from Esther herself.
+The head biologist of Las Pumas Rescue Center and Sanctuary (El Centro de Rescate y Santuario Las Pumas) was guiding visitors on the nonprofit organization’s newly created Wild Path Tour, a premiere experience where guests get a behind-the-scenes look at the center from Esther herself.

 Corobicí, a puma rescued from the highway, at Las Pumas Rescue Center.